opichon/propel-s3object-behavior/README.md

 This can occur in the following circumstances:

-  1. The file has deleted from AWS S3 through another app, or manually via the AWS console or otherwise.
+  1. The file was deleted from AWS S3 through another app, the API, or manually via the AWS console or otherwise.
 This is beyond the scope of this package.

   2. If your app allows several object instances to share the same file (in other words it does not require unicity of keys), then consistency may be lost when an object is updated with a new file.
 In such a scenario, the old file will be deleted from AWS S3, but all the other object instances associated with the old file will not have been updated, and so will still have the old key, for which there is now no file on AWS S3.
 To resolve this, override the `preUpdate`, `postUpdate` and `postDelete` methods generated by the behavior in your class and implement your own logic.